 Q. Do you have a diet for helping me survive omeprazole detox?
-Your book Best Choices alerted me to the dangers of the drug and I want to end my addiction.
+One of your books alerted me to the dangers of the drug and I want to end my “addiction.”
 When I forgot to take the drug two days in a row, I experienced heartburn hell.

 Earlier I tried to take myself off the drug, but I could only stand it for a week.
 Now I can’t skip one day without wanting to die.

 A. Stopping powerful acid-suppressing drugs like omeprazole (Prilosec), esomeprazole (Nexium) or lansoprazole (Prevacid) can be tough.
-(We have written about this problem before.)
+Many gastroenterologists might say that there is no reason to even consider stopping PPIs.

 In one study, even people who had never had heartburn before developed it when they abruptly stopped taking omeprazole (Reimer C, et al. Gastroenterology, July, 2009).
 The fact that rebound heartburn symptoms can be even worse than the initial problem being treated explains your difficulty stopping the medicine.